 Many military borrowers consider the mortgage process over and done once settlement is completed.
 Alas, it just isn’t so.

 VA financing, like all other forms of mortgage lending, requires that you pay more than just principal and interest.
-Even if all payments for VA loans are being made there are other obligations which have to be met, especially taxes and insurance.
+Even if all payments for VA loans are being made, there are other obligations which have to be met, especially taxes and insurance.

 There is good logic behind such VA requirements – they can be a plus side of VA loans.
 If property taxes are unpaid the local government can foreclose the property — even if the monthly payments for principal and interest are up-to-date.
-And if what is called homeowners’ or hazard insurance is unpaid — typically fire, theft and liability coverage — then the mortgage contract has been breached and the lender has the right to foreclose.
+And if what is called homeowners’ or hazard insurance — typically fire, theft and liability coverage — is unpaid, then the mortgage contract has been breached and the lender has the right to foreclose.

 Why are lenders so sticky about homeowners’ insurance?
 The loan is secured by the property.
 If the property is reduced in value or destroyed then the value of the lender’s security is also hurt.
 To protect their security, lenders require borrowers to get property coverage as a condition of making the mortgage.

 Homeowners insurance is something everyone should have even if a property is free and clear of any debt.
 Accidents really do happen.
 For instance, in a rental property my friend owns, a tenant was making breakfast which escalated into a roaring blaze resulting in the arrival of fire trucks, an ambulance and severe damage to the property’s walls.
 Thankfully, they had owners coverage and paid nothing for the many repairs.
 They also had working smoke detectors which meant no citations from the fire department and no claim reductions by the insurance adjuster.

 The tenants — as required by the lease — had renters’ insurance.
 Their policy covered their costs and losses.
 Years later, the same tenants still occupy the property.